 High availability (HA) is a standard feature of Kubernetes APIs that helps to ensure that APIs stay operational if a disruption occurs.
-In an HA deployment, if an active controller crashes or is deleted, another controller is available to take over processing of the APIs that were being serviced by the controller that is now unavailable.
+In an HA deployment, if an active controller crashes or is deleted, another controller is readily available.
+This controller takes over processing of the APIs that were being serviced by the controller that is now unavailable.

 You have access to an OpenShift Container Platform cluster with cluster administrator permissions.

 The OpenShift Serverless Operator and Knative Serving are installed on your cluster.